 If you haven't received an acknowledgment email for your application within 5 working days of the deadline, please contact us to check we have received your application.
-If not, your application could not be accepted after this date.

 How much funding is available and how much funding can I apply for?